zmlabe/SeaIceQBO/README.md

 ## Publications
 + **Labe, Z.M.**, G. Magnusdottir, and Y. Peings, 2018.
-Atmospheric Response to Linking the Quasi-Biennial Oscillation and Projected Arctic Sea-Ice Loss in Early Winter, *drafting paper*
+Linking the Quasi-Biennial Oscillation to the Atmospheric Response to Projected Arctic Sea-Ice Loss in Early Winter, *drafting paper*

 ## Conferences